cpoteet/Archetype-SharePoint/README.md

 * An example of inserting a web part zone into the master page.
 It is optional.
 * Overwrites the page title using a metadata value.
 * An example of how to reference metadata values without having it turn into a form on edit.
+* A Device channel panel is included to show how to use it.
+However, it cannot be used on web part zones, which in my mind makes it useless.
-* Finally and editmodepanel is included to demonstrated an inline metadata editing experience.
+* Finally, an editmodepanel is included to demonstrated an inline metadata editing experience.